vincentrose88/GRS/README.md

 `./1_create_geno_from_vcf.sh SNPlist.csv`

-When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader`
+When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader` along some gridengine outputs

 Then just run the wrapper for the main script with the arguments as follows: